 As a coach who works with writers and creatives worldwide, I’ve yet to meet a writer who isn’t hard on themselves at some point or another: questioning, doubting, and wondering about the quality of their work, their ability to succeed, the possibility they might fail, and more.

-While each of these writers thinks they are alone in their doubts, I submit to you that it is normal, and that if fear or doubt isn’t coming up for you, you may not be working at your creative edge.
+While each of these writers thinks they are alone in their doubts, I submit to you that it is normal, and that if the voice of doubt or fear isn’t coming up for you, you may not be working at your creative edge.

 Learning means being outside your comfort zone